-- 1. Before creating KVM guests, ensure that CPU and memory resources are available to create KVM guests on all nodes in the cluster. - 2.
-Make sure that the required KVM packages are installed on the hosts. - 3.
-Make sure that the service libvirtd is running on the hosts where KVM guests are to be created.
+- 1 Before creating KVM guests, ensure that CPU and memory resources are available to create KVM guests on all nodes in the cluster. - 2 Make sure that the required KVM RPMs are installed on the hosts. - 3 Make sure that the libvirtd service is running on the hosts where KVM guests are to be created. - 4 Create the KVM guests.

+For network configuration:

-- 4. Create KVM guests.
-For network configuration, refer to the Network configuration for VM-VM cluster in Appendix A.. - 5.
-Install the operating system in the KVM guests. - Repeat the above steps for all KVM guests that you want to be a part of the cluster. - 7.
-Install VCS on all the KVM guests.
-For information about installing VCS, refer to the Veritas InfoScale Installation Guide. - 8.
-Configure the VCS resources that you want VCS to manage.
-For more information, refer to the VCS documentation.
+See "Network configuration for VM-VM cluster" on page 64.

+- 5 Install the operating system in the KVM guests. - 6 Repeat the above steps for all KVM guests that you want to be a part of the cluster. - 7 Install VCS on all the KVM guests.